rust-lang/reference/src/destructors.md

 let declared_last = PrintOnDrop("Dropped first in outer scope");
 ```

-If multiple patterns are used in the same arm for a `match` expression, then an unspecified
+If multiple patterns are used in the same arm for a `match` expression, then an
-pattern will be used to determine the drop order.
+unspecified pattern will be used to determine the drop order.

 ### Temporary scopes

 The *temporary scope* of an expression is the scope that is used for the
 temporary variable that holds the result of that expression when used in a
-[place context], unless it is promoted to a `static`.
+[place context], unless it is [promoted].

 Apart from lifetime extension, the temporary scope of an expression is the
 smallest scope that contains the expression and is for one of the following: